 The story delivered the goods in epic style, especially during the scenes with the dinosaurs, filmed using real iguanas made up to look like dinosaurs.

 Journey To The Center Of The Earth also benefited from the grand style in which it was presented.
 The film was shot in the Cinemascope format, which gave it an impressive widescreen look that allowed it to capture the underground vistas of the story in high style.
+Much of the location shooting took place at the Carlsbad Caverns in New Mexico, with the production filming at night so as not to disturb the tourists.

 In short, Journey To The Center Of The Earth had something for the whole family.
 It did well at the box office and inspired filmmakers to keep making Jules Verne adaptations like Mysterious Island.